Non-planar degenerations and related fundamental groups: Introduction

+In this paper, we determine $\pi_1(\Xgal)$ for the objects $T_{(4)}$ and $D(T_{(4)})$ (a tetrahedron and a double tetrahedron, respectively), as described in Theorems \ref{TetGal} and \ref{DoubleTetGal}.
+These surfaces have non-planar degenerations of the smallest degrees 4 and 6, respectively.
+As their $\pi_1(\Xgal)$ are not isomorphic, then these two surfaces are in different connected components of the moduli space.

-To determine the group $\pi_1(\Xgal)$, we provide a beautiful algorithm that involves degeneration of $X$ to a union of planes called $X_0$, with a reverse process of regeneration.
-We use generic projections of $X$ and $X_0$ onto $\mathbb{CP}^2$ to get their branch curves $S$ and $S_0$, respectively.
-Then we can see the remarkable correspondence between both curves and apply the braid monodromy technique \cite{BGT2}.
+To find $\pi_1(\Xgal)$, we use a generic projection of a surface $X$ and its degeneration $X_0$ onto $\mathbb{CP}^2$ to get their branch curves $S$ and $S_0$, respectively.
 We can then use the van Kampen Theorem \cite{vk} to get a presentation of the fundamental group $\pi_1(\mathbb{CP}^2-S)$ of the complement of $S$.
+We can also construct the dual graph that corresponds to the group and to its presentation.
+The primary advantage of this algorithm is that we use it when the branch curve $S$ and the fundamental group $\pi_1(\mathbb{CP}^2-S)$ are difficult to describe, especially because singularities with high multiplicities appear.
+This algorithm recovers the curve $S$ and a significant amount of geometric and algebraic information, giving us the group $\pi_1(\Xgal)$.
 In \cite{dettweiler} there is an interesting explanation about the correspondence of plane curves and groups.
-The primary advantage of this algorithm is that we use it when the branch curve $S$ and the fundamental group $\pi_1(\mathbb{CP}^2-S)$ are difficult to describe.
-This algorithm lets us recover the curve $S$ and a significant amount of geometric and algebraic information, giving us the group $\pi_1(\Xgal)$.
-We can now construct the components of surfaces with non-planar degenerations and with the same (or different) $\pi_1(\Xgal)$.
+The works \cite{Deg1,Deg2,Iten} connect the topics of degenerations, topology of plane curves, and fundamental groups, and they are also a basis for understanding singular points in curves.